hyperledger-cacti/cacti/core/relay/relay-docker.md

 * Tip: If running all relays on same host, make sure to change service name before each relay deployment, to avoid conflict in names.
 * Create docker network named `relay`: `docker network create relay`.
 * To deploy relay, run: `docker-compose up relay-server -d` (Given relay-server is the service name in docker-compose).
-* Also `make start` does the above 2 steps, if service name is not changed.
+* Also `make start-server` does the above 2 steps, if service name is not changed.

 ## Push Relay image to Github container registry